scalawithcats/scala-with-cats/src/raw/applicatives/validated.md

 val i = Validated.Invalid("Badness")
 ```

-but it is better to use the `valid` and `invalid` smart constructors,
+However, it is better to use the `valid` and `invalid` smart constructors,
 which return a type of `Validated`:

 ```tut:book